-England is currently in full lockdown, which means we might not be able to go to work, visit loved ones, or enjoy recreational activities.
+The UK is living through lockdowns and local-level restrictions due to COVID-19.
+This means we might not be able to go to work, visit loved ones, or enjoy recreational activities.
 In the first lockdown, this took a heavy toll on our mental health.
 One survey taken in April 2020 found that 24% of adults had experienced loneliness in the past two weeks.

 - Exercise outdoors as much as you like